stuartj073/Memory-Card-Game/README.md

 Ofcourse, this was not ideal.
 However, upon looking at various articles and sites online it became apparent that this was in fact a very common issue that was occuring for many iOS users.
 The issue was iOS' handling of transformations and animations from browsers.
 The solution to this issue was recommended by my mentor through using the site [AutoPrefixer](https://autoprefixer.github.io/).
 The site was able to parse through the code and added any vendor prefixes as required for different operating systems.

+## Credit

+### Resources

+#### Fonts and Images
+-The CDNfonts website was utilised for the Nintendo styled lettering for the game.
+-Pinterest was used for the the character icons for the matching element of the game.
+-Unsplash for the nintendo logo placed on the back of each card.
+-Balsamiq was used to convey wireframes upon which to make my ideas.
+-Font awesome was used for the star ratings to signify how well the player/user was doing at any given stage throughout the game.

+#### IDE
+-Gitpod was used as the IDE workspace which allowed me to construct the website and Git was used for version control and to Push code to GitHub.

+### Acknowledgements

+I'd like to place on record my sincere thanks to my mentor Cans Succulu.
+Cans was always on hand for any issue I had with the project and I am very grateful for his efforts and insight into how I could improve the overall functioning and look of the game.

+I'd also like to thank the wider Code Institute community through the slack channel for any queries I had throughout my time on the project.